PasinduMaduwantha/bank-app/README.md

 Each line contains the date(in yyyymmdd format), customer’s account number, transaction type, and transaction amount (up to two decimal places), and they are separated by a comma (,).
-It contains transactions taken place from 1 st to 11 th
+It contains transactions taken place from 1 st to 11th January 2021.
-January 2021.

 Transaction types
 1-deposit
 2-withdraw

 Account.txt <created by the programme for each account>
 These accounts should indicate these details
-Date

 Transaction type
 0-opening balance
 1-deposit
 2-withdraw
 3-interest added
 4-charges for lower/negative balance

 Transaction amount
 Balance
 BankAccount.txt
 Following details should be included.
 Total amount of money in the bank at the beginning of the year.
 Indicate all the transactions with following details:
-Date

 Transaction type
 0-opening balance
 1-deposit